Support for pay to play

 Official civil ceremony

-Shortly after the California Supreme Court struck down the ban on same-sex marriage, I contacted Mayor Beverly Johnson's office and asked if and when the mayor would be performing
+Shortly after the California Supreme Court struck down the ban on same-sex marriage, I contacted Mayor Beverly Johnson's office and asked if and when the mayor would be performing same-sex marriages.
+No one knew the answer, but I was told to call back in a few weeks.

 In the middle of June, same-sex marriages became legal and were being performed, quite publicly, in the Bay Area.
 I went down to the mayor's office Monday and was told that there was still no information available and that the mayor was waiting for procedural issues to be settled.
 I left a note asking for a 10-minute meeting with the mayor to find out what the problem might be.
 About an hour later, I got a call from the mayor's office letting me know that I needed to call one of the mayor's assistants in a few weeks to get a status update.